-The screen is larger than in previous models at 6.1-inch with 1080 x 2240 resolution with highly reflective AMOLED screen.
+The screen is larger than in previous models at 6.1 inches with 1080 x 2240 resolution with highly reflective AMOLED screen.
 The battery is now at a bigger capacity at 4,000mAh.
-The battery is quoted with a 1 hour 24 minute charge time and a 1.5-2 day battery life with moderate usage.
+The battery is quoted with a one-hour, 24-minute charge time and a 1.5-2 day battery life with moderate usage.

 The phone has the facility for changing color profiles.
 You can have neutral or vivid color profiles and change the color temperature which can be done on the fly.
-A good way to set up things so you get the most neutral colors.
+A good way to set things up so you get the most neutral colors.

 On the downside, there is no standard headphone jack and no wireless charging.

 To guarantee the best ultimate resolution, most will stick to the optical 3x zoom, but you can go to 5x with the Hybrid Zoom.
 This extra bit of digital zoom is better than expected with smart upscaling and some extra digital sharpness.
-Huawei also have software image stabilisation (AIS) which doesn’t go below 1/16 of a second.
+Huawei also has software image stabilization (AIS) which doesn’t go below 1/16 of a second.
 Even with a bit of handshake you can still have a high hit rate of images.

-The Night mode groups a bunch of shots over 3 to 6 seconds and impressively can be done handheld.
+The Night mode groups a bunch of shots over three to six seconds and impressively can be done handheld.
 From a few tests these come out very well with detail in night-time images and plenty of dynamic range.
 With this mode alone, it makes the Huawei P20 Pro feel like a little DSLR.
 Quite impressive.

-However, the AI scene selection, which detects your subject and tries to give you the ideal settings can overdo things.
+However, the AI scene selection which detects your subject and tries to give you the ideal settings can overdo things.
 It can oversaturate colors and give some unexpected results, meaning it’s better to switch it off and do the selections yourself.

-How Does It Compare?
+How Does the Huawei P20 Pro Compare?

 |Huawei P20 Pro||Google Pixel 3|